 TRAIN, PRACTICE, COMPETE AND PLAY

 Midland Horse Program

 Rooted in the principles of natural horsemanship, go beyond the basics of riding and learn horse behavior, preventative veterinary care, nutrition, pasture management, cowboy dressage and more!

 Surfing

 Beginners and experienced surfers are welcome to ride the waves on the California coastline.
 Outings may be combined with beach clean up or other ocean activities.

 Competitive Sports

 The field, court and trails are extensions of Midland's learning environment.
 Compete hard, have fun and develop leadership skills in a sport or activity of your choosing.
-As part of the Condor League, Midland participates in soccer, cross-country, basketball, and volleyball.

 Outdoor Program

 Learn and master the skills needed for backpacking, environmental stewardship, trip planning, camp craft, basic first aid, knots and trail work.
 Qualified students can pursue the Midland Steward program to be able to lead their own overnight trips on the 2,860-acre Midland property.